Bulbatronik/ANN-DL/README.md

 ## Description

 The repository contains two folders with projects and a folder with the notebooks from the lab exercise sessions.
+Check each project folder to get a broader description of the task.
+Each projects-related notebook was run on `Kaggle`, while the notebooks from the exercise sessions were run on `Colab`.

 ### [Plant Leaves Image Classification](Plant-Leaves-Image-Classification/)